dlt-science/science-notes/blogs/NetZero/netzero.md

 <ins>**Industry Perspective**</ins>

+**Disclaimer:** The views and opinions expressed in this article are solely those of the author

 ```{admonition} Key Insights
 :class: tip
 - A token-based model marks a significant evolution in sustainable finance, effectively integrating environmental goals with banking operations, particularly in managing financed emissions.